orsonteodoro/oiledmachine-overlay/README.md

 If it complains about "emerge: there are no ebuilds to satisfy" and refers to @npm-security-update.
 You can remove the deleted package by editing /etc/portage/sets/npm-security-update.

-If you can't unemerge an npm or electron ebuild from this overlay, please read the eselect news item ["Manual removal of npm or electron based packages required"] (https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/metadata/news/2020-07-19-manual-removal-npm-and-electron/2020-07-19-manual-removal-npm-and-electron.en.txt).
+If you can't unemerge an npm or electron ebuild from this overlay, please read the eselect news item ["Manual removal of npm or electron based packages required"](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/metadata/news/2020-07-19-manual-removal-npm-and-electron/2020-07-19-manual-removal-npm-and-electron.en.txt).

 ### .NET stack